postpop/Evidence/README.md

 Evidence
 ========

-learn what aspects of a stimulus influence behavior
+learn the stimulus features that influence a behavior